-Thomas is a sophomore at CHS, and this is his first year writing for the Globe.
-Thomas is interested in using journalism to inform and educate readers about issues that affect...
+Thomas is a senior at CHS, and this is his third year with the Globe.
+He is the Puzzlemaster this year.

 Music and COVID-19